 World History Teacher, KIPP Brave Austin

 Levi Grand grew up in a small rural community in West Central Texas.
-So it didn’t take him long to feel right at home in Wieser, Idaho, an even smaller rural town where he taught high school English as a corps member.
+So it didn’t take him long to feel right at home in Weiser, Idaho, an even smaller rural town where he taught high school English as a corps member.

 “I never felt like I was part of a community as much as I did when I moved to Idaho,” Levi says.